-"QUEUE"

-Returns statistics on the number of tasks in each partition's process queue and the average and maximum time tasks were waiting in the queue.
+"QUEUEPRIORITY" Returns statistics on the number of tasks in each priority queue for each partition and the average and maximum time tasks were waiting in the queue.

-"REBALANCE"

-Returns information on the current progress of rebalancing on the cluster.
+- "REBALANCE" Returns information on the current progress of rebalancing on the cluster.
 Rebalancing occurs when one or more nodes are added "on the fly" to an elastic cluster.
 If no rebalancing is occurring, no data is returned.
 During a rebalance, this selector returns information about the speed of migration of the data, the latency of rebalance tasks, and the estimated time until completion.
-All rebalance statistics are cumulative for the current rebalance activity.

-"SNAPSHOTSTATUS"

-Returns information about up to ten of the most recent snapshots performed by the database.
+All rebalance statistics are cumulative for the current rebalance activity. - "SNAPSHOTSTATUS" Returns information about the individual files of up to ten recent snapshots performed by the database.
 The results include the directory path and prefix for the snapshot, when it occurred, how long it took, and whether the snapshot was completed successfully or not.
-The results report on both native and CSV snapshots, as well as manual, automated, and command log snapshots.
+The results report on both native and CSV snapshots, as well as manual, auto- mated, and command log snapshots.
 Note that this selector does not tell you whether the snapshot files still exist, only that the snapshot was performed.
 Use the @SnapshotScan procedure to determine what snapshots are available.

-"TABLE"

-Returns information about the database tables, including the number of rows per site for each table.
-This information can be useful for seeing how well the rows are distributed across the cluster for partitioned tables.
+"SNAPSHOTSUMMARY" Returns information about up to ten recent snapshots performed by the database.
+Unlike SNAPSHOTSTATUS, which reports on individual files, SNAPSHOTSUMMARY provides a one row summary for each snapshot.
+The results include the directory path and prefix, when the snapshot started, how long it took, and whether the snapshot was completed successfully or not.
+If the snapshot is still in progress, the results include the percentage complete.
+Note that this selector does not tell you whether the snapshot files still exist, only that the snapshot was started.
+Use the @SnapshotScan procedure to determine what snapshot files are available.
+"TABLE" Returns information about the database tables, including the number of rows per site for each table.
+This information can be useful for see- ing how well the rows are distributed across the cluster for partitioned tables.
 "TASK" Returns information about scheduled tasks and their current status.
-There are separate queues for the task schedulers and the task procedures, which run on the standard transactional partition queues.
+There are separate queues for the task schedulers and the task proce- dures, which run on the standard transactional partition queues.
 The TASK selector reports on both.
-Separate selectors for TASK_SCHEDULER and TASK_PROCE- DURE report on a corresponding subset of the columns.
+Separate selectors for TASK_SCHED- ULER and TASK_PROCEDURE report on a corresponding subset of the columns.
+"TLS" Returns statistics about the time it takes to encrypt and decrypt mes- sages for TLS/SSL transmission.
+"TOPIC" Returns statistics about the queues for outbound topics (that is, da- ta fetched by consumers) including throughput, offsets, and retention policy, as well as how much data is currently stored on disk.
 "TTL" Returns information about the processing of expired data in "time to live" (TTL) tables, including how recently and how many records have been deleted.

-PROCEDURE report information on both user-declared stored procedures and
+"XDCR" Returns information about the current state of XDCR communication, including whether the cluster supports dynamic schema changes.